MarieCHessler/a-quiz/README.md

     <br>

     **Quiz page**
-    * The quiz page is where the actual game takes place, and includes the Q image, a heads up display with question number and score, the question, three choices and a button.
+    * The quiz page is where the actual game takes place and includes the Q image, a heads-up display with question number and score, the question, three choices, and a button.
     * The Q image helps user recognition.
-    * The heads up display allows the user constant access to information regarding what question he or she is on, how many questions are left, and what score has been accomplished so far.
+    * The heads-up display allows the user constant access to information regarding what question he or she is on, how many questions are left, and what score has been accomplished so far.
     * For the user's eyes to easily find the question, it has been placed in the center.
     * The answer choices shift color when the user hovers over them and when they are clicked, to make it easy for the user to follow what has been selected and not.
-See middle choice in image below.
+See the middle choice in the image below.
-    * Questions and choices are collected from a separate js file.
+    * Questions and choices are collected from a separate JS file.
-    * The button below the choices says "Next" and invites the user to launch the next question or page.
+    * The button below the choices says Next and invites the user to launch the next question or page.

     ![Quiz page](assets/images/quiz-page.webp)

     <br>

     **Score page**
-    * The score page is the end page of the game, where the final score is presented and the user can choose to start a new game or go back to the landing page.
+    * The score page is the end page of the game, where the final score is presented, and the user can choose to start a new game or go back to the landing page.
-    * The page includes the heading SCORE, the Q image, a text telling the user he or she scored a certain number out of 10, one button that says "Start New Quiz" and one that says "Back to Start Page".
+    * The page includes the heading SCORE, the Q image, a text telling the user he or she scored a certain number out of 10, one button that says Start New Quiz, and one that says Back to Start Page.
-    * The layout of the page is similar to that of the landing page, for recogniton.
+    * The layout of the page is similar to that of the landing page, for recognition.
     * The heading makes it clear to the user what is presented on the page.
     * The Q image helps user recognition.
     * For the user's eyes to easily find the result, it has been placed in the center.